cobalthq/cobalt-product-public-docs/content/en/Professional Services/_index.md

 Once we've set up a Specialized pentest, you can:

 - Edit [asset details](/getting-started/assets/#asset-details), except for the asset type.
 - Edit pentest details.
-Some pentest parameters may slightly differ for advanced pentests.
+Some pentest parameters may slightly differ for Specialized pentests.